 Since after the conversion is triggered you do not have any information on whether it is finished or not, your application needs to poll the progress of the conversion.
 This is done by using the getProgress method, which takes the conversion ID as argument.
-The returned object gives the current estimated progress (in percent) and also contains a partial log (if a log level was configured).
+The returned object contains an indicator whether the conversion is finished, the current estimated progress in percent and a partial log, if a log level was configured.